tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/020_hello_world/022_dev-runner_ the_local_development-environment/README.md

 - Unit test: Run `cargo test` after every code change.
 This is the fastest and cheapest way to test the logic.
 - Dev runner: The local development environment.
 It's a simulator of the TEA Project runtime but running locally.
 Like Hardhat for Ethereum, this is the simplest and fastest test to verify the front end and back end logic integration.
 - Testnet: This is **almost** the same as the final production environment but all the assets are faked.
-You don't need to worry about any mistakes causing real funding losses.
+You don't need to worry about any mistakes causing real fund losses.
-- Production: This is the last step.
-It runs code in the real production environment.
-Please be noted, this is not a drill, any mistake in your code may cause **real** funding losses.
-And there is **no way** to get them back.
+- Production: This is the last stepn where code is run in the real production environment.
+Please note that any mistake in your code may cause **real** fund losses.

 In the previous step, we walked through the unit test.
-In this step, we'll walkthrough the Local Development Environment, called "Dev Runner".
+In this step, we'll walk through the Local Development Environment, called "Dev Runner".

 The local development environment (dev-runner) is a docker configuration.
-It simulates one hosting node and one state machine node.
-It's running in your local computer under docker.
+It simulates one hosting node and one state machine node that runs in your local computer under docker.
 There's no hardware protection, so all Remote Attestation and consensus are simulated.

 ## Prerequisites for Installation
 - Git